yager-j/my-portfolio/README.md

 # 👋     Hello!
 I'm Jo

-I'm an iOS developer / product designer with a linguistics background.
-I love to use the latest iOS technologies to write beautifully-functioning, clean code and create impactful user experiences.
+Australian/Swedish iOS developer with a linguistics background.
+I use the latest iOS technologies to create impactful digital experiences.

 <br/>